dippynark/cluster-api-provider-kubernetes/README.md

 ### Infrastructure

-Any Kubernetes cluster should be suitable, but below are a few examples.
+Any recent Kubernetes cluster should be suitable (compatibility matrix to come), but below are a few examples.

 #### kind